renpytom/bucketgames/README.md

 - git (optional)
 - S3-compatible storage, such as Cloudflare R2
     - Alternatively, static site hosting with adequate storage and bandwidth
+- A domain to access the site (see "Cloud Setup" section)

 ### Download or Clone the files

 #### Option 1: Git Clone

 -  Clone the repository `git clone https://github.com/renpytom/bucketgames.git`
-    - Developers: please use ssh to allow pushing to GitHub
+    - Developers: use ssh to allow pushing
 - Switch to the folder in the terminal with `cd bucketgames`

 #### Option 2: Download ZIP

 - Click the green "Code" button at the top of the GitHub page, and find the "Download ZIP" option.
 Download the ZIP file by clicking on it.
-    - Alternatively, the ZIP file should be available at: https://github.com/renpytom/bucketgames/archive/refs/heads/main.zip
+    - Alternatively, the ZIP file is available at: https://github.com/renpytom/bucketgames/archive/refs/heads/main.zip
 - Extract the ZIP file to an appropriate directory
 - Open a terminal in the newly extracted "bucketgames" directory